 In order to ensure that tap water is safe to drink, federal and state agencies prescribe regulations that limit the amount of certain contaminants present in water provided by public water systems.
 City employees monitor well usage in hours, total gallons of water pumped, pounds of chlorine used, free chlorine, and total chlorine.
 Once a month two water samples are collected and lab tested for coliform bacteria.
 While coliform bacteria are not in themselves harmful, they can be an indicator of the presence of potently harmful organisms.
 Twice a year employees flush all main water lines to ensure clean water and each year samples from the water system are collected to test for drinking water contaminants.
+The test results for samples taken for the City of Grant's water system in 2017 were within the regulatory limits.
+Therefore, the City is pleased to report that our drinking water is safe.

 At the end of this report there is a table that identifies the contaminants and their concentrations that were detected in our water.
 The presence of these contaminants does not indicate a health risk.
-The data present in the table is from testing performed from January 1 through December 31, 2015.
+The data present in the table is from testing performed from January 1 through December 31, 2017.